PawelJastrzebski/PawelJastrzebski/README.md

 ### Hi there 👋

 Almost nothing here because I like to keep my work private.
-If you want to learn more about my work please visit [jastrzebskipawel.com](https://jastrzebskipawel.com)
+If you want to learn more about my work visit [jastrzebskipawel.com](https://jastrzebskipawel.com)